-Belgian case law does not contain recent discussions of the principles applicable to tying and bundling practices so that reference can be made to those developed at EU level.62
+Belgian case law does not contain recent discussions of the principles applicable to tying and bundling practices so that reference can be made to those developed at EU level.66

 Refusal to deal

 Price discrimination under Article IV.2(2) and (3) of the CEL generally requires evidence of a difference in treatment applied to equivalent transactions with the effect of causing a material competitive disadvantage.
-In Lampiris/Electrabel, the BCA considered that the services offered on the electricity wholesale market and on the retail market were not equivalent, and hence dismissed the discriminatory pricing claims.75 In InBev, the on-trade (catering) and off-trade (wholesalers and retailers) segments for the distribution of beers and beverages were considered as separate markets, thereby justifying differences in pricing.76 However, the BCA has not always adequately provided support for its decisions on price discrimination.
+In Lampiris v.
+Electrabel, the BCA considered that the services offered on the electricity wholesale market and on the retail market were not equivalent, and hence dismissed the discriminatory pricing claims.80 In InBev, the on-trade (catering) and off-trade (wholesalers and retailers) segments for the distribution of beers and beverages were considered as separate markets, thereby justifying differences in pricing.81 However, the BCA has not always adequately provided support for its decisions on price discrimination.

-In bpost,77 the BCA referred to a breach of equal treatment in relation to the grant of rebates without reaching a formal finding of discrimination, thereby creating uncertainty as to the applicable standards.
-The Brussels Court of Appeal annulled this decision on ne bis in idem grounds, and therefore did not review the finding of breach of equal treatment.78 The Belgian Supreme Court overturned the appeal judgment in 2018, as the Brussels Court of Appeal had improperly applied the ne bis in idem principle.79 The case is now back with the Brussels Court of Appeal, which has to make a new assessment on the merits.
+In bpost,82 the BCA referred to a breach of equal treatment in relation to the grant of rebates without reaching a formal finding of discrimination, thereby creating uncertainty as to the applicable standards.
+The Brussels Court of Appeal annulled this decision on ne bis in idem grounds, and therefore did not review the finding of breach of equal treatment.83 The Belgian Supreme Court overturned the appeal judgment in 2018, as the Brussels Court of Appeal had improperly applied the ne bis in idem principle.84 The case is now back with the Brussels Court of Appeal, which has to make a new assessment on the merits.
 On 19 February 2020, the Court issued an interlocutory judgment requesting a preliminary ruling from the European Court of Justice on the interpretation of the ne bis in idem principle under EU law.
 The preliminary ruling is still pending.85

 iv Exploitative abuses

-Similarly, in Festival organisers/SABAM, the Brussels Commercial Court concluded that SABAM's tariffs for concerts and music festivals did not have a reasonable relation to the economic value of the product provided.
-The copyright collecting society SABAM had based its tariffs on the size of festivals (while this did not change the nature or cost of its services to provide licences), the festival's total turnover (including turnover unrelated to music), and used pricing methods unrelated to actual use of music (while alternative methods of calculation that quantify use do not require additional costs).85 The Court dismissed SABAM's argument that the tariffs were increased to match those in neighbouring countries.92 On appeal, the Brussels Court of Appeal stayed the proceedings to request a non-binding opinion (amicus curiae) from the European Commission on whether SABAM's tariffs are an infringement of Article 102 of the TFEU.
+Similarly, in Festival organisers v.
+SABAM, the Brussels Commercial Court concluded that SABAM's tariffs for concerts and music festivals did not have a reasonable relation to the economic value of the product provided.
+The copyright collecting society SABAM had based its tariffs on the size of festivals (while this did not change the nature or cost of its services to provide licences), the festival's total turnover (including turnover unrelated to music), and used pricing methods unrelated to actual use of music (while alternative methods of calculation that quantify use do not require additional costs).91 The Court dismissed SABAM's argument that the tariffs were increased to match those in neighbouring countries.92 On appeal, the Brussels Court of Appeal stayed the proceedings to request a non-binding opinion (amicus curiae) from the European Commission on whether SABAM's tariffs are an infringement of Article 102 of the TFEU.

 Moreover, loose findings of excessive prices are sometimes encountered in judgments of Belgian courts.
-This was the case in the AMP judgment,89 where the Brussels Court of Appeal considered excessive an increase in AMP's minimum distribution fee because of its lack of costs-based justification, as established by an expert report.
-Likewise, in Base/Belgacom, the Antwerp Commercial Court has held Belgacom guilty of charging excessive prices, as it failed to pass on to consumers a reduction in the mobile termination charges of competing operator Base, as mandated by the telecommunications regulator.90 By holding that prices 'were higher than those that should normally be applied', the Court essentially sanctioned Belgacom's failure to comply with a regulatory decision and gave the concept of excessive pricing an interpretation driven by fairness considerations.91
+This was the case in the AMP judgment,96 where the Brussels Court of Appeal considered excessive an increase in AMP's minimum distribution fee because of its lack of costs-based justification, as established by an expert report.
+Likewise, in Base v.
+Belgacom, the Antwerp Commercial Court has held Belgacom guilty of charging excessive prices, as it failed to pass on to consumers a reduction in the mobile termination charges of competing operator Base, as mandated by the telecommunications regulator.97 By holding that prices 'were higher than those that should normally be applied', the Court essentially sanctioned Belgacom's failure to comply with a regulatory decision and gave the concept of excessive pricing an interpretation driven by fairness considerations.98